UWCNuclear/GammaCoincidence/README.md

 Make sure you answer all the questions.

-You can find the [rubric here](https://docs.google.com/document/d/17nqnS2tgA3YvmCIROZFLO4soWhkX_9ISiXuKfEww6I4/edit?usp=sharing).
+You can find the [marking rubric here](https://docs.google.com/document/d/17nqnS2tgA3YvmCIROZFLO4soWhkX_9ISiXuKfEww6I4/edit?usp=sharing).

 ## References